 And yes, he survived way longer than the two months he was initially given.

 He beat back the disease at least three times before it finally claimed him.
 Cancer did not define him.
 But the story of how he fought to reclaim his life tells you the kind of man he was.

 Alan and I disagreed on a lot.
 Like, I mean, a LOT!
 But he never judged me for my views when they differed from his own.

 When Covid arose and began to consume the world, Alan came down firmly on the anti-vaxx, anti-restriction side of things.
 Little wonder, considering his own past experiences with the established medical and pharmaceutical machine.
 I got that.
 I really did.

-Additionally, a year earlier I had been seriously ill for three months, fighting a mystery virus that was never fully identified.
-My immune system has still not recovered, and additionally, my partner was vulnerable due to a heart condition.
+Additionally, over a year earlier I had been seriously ill myself, fighting a mystery virus for three months that was never fully identified.
+My immune system never recovered, and additionally, my partner was vulnerable due to a heart condition.

 But that was the thing with Alan.
 It was ok that we disagreed.
 It was not that he needed to be right.
 There was no condescension.
 No judgement.
 He just wanted to share what he had learned.
 He wanted people to question what they were being told, rather than accepting what he saw as false information.
 His need to challenge was not born out of ego.
 It was genuine concern.

 So although I didn’t agree with him, he never stopped trying.
 His heart was always in the right place.
 It became a bit of good-natured banter between us.
 Witness one of our recent zoom sessions:

 ‘Hello Nut-job!’ says me, ‘How’s the tinfoil hat brigade today?’